C R G CRG Reports Exterior Engine 1967 Model ID

 9. C-15 to C-21 POP Option Codes

 The first digit of the POP option codes starts immediately under the first digit of the axle code.
-The digits are position-significant and interpretation also changes as a function of model year.
+The position of the digits matters and the interpretation also changes as a function of model year.
 Note that some 1968 codes were used for vehicles built late in the 1967 model year.

-In the table below, the locations are noted as positions a through g.
+In the table below, the locations are noted as positions C15 through C21.
 The meaning of the RPO codes (such as J50 and J63) listed are available in the downloadable option spreadsheet.
 Also, see the further explanatory notes below the table.

 10. C-29 Chevrolet Symbol - vertically oriented